mologie/meteor-typescript/README.md

 Known issues
 ------------

+* Changing a referenced file which is not part of your package or application does not trigger recompilation.
 * The error handling for invalid references is sloppy.
 It will always display a "file not found" error.
 * There are no test cases yet.